jpavley/Book-Binder/FEATURES.md

 # Features

-_Note: Need to update to include the idea of showing all the books in a Series Object.
+_TODO: Need to update to include the idea of showing all the books in a Series Object.
 This means a detail view for series as well as books.
 So now we're looking at a four or five view app as we'll want to separate capture from Book Object Detail View as well.
 Capture view enables shooting a photo to add a book to a collection.
 Capturing may create or extend a Series Object and well as alway create a Book Event.
 The new list of views are: Capture, Book Detail, Timeline, Summary, and Series Overview._

+_TODO: Include the price paid and the estimated current value of a collected book.
+Update Detail and Summary Views to report on costs and value.
+This points to the need for an overview of the collection which could include it's total count, cost, and value._

 ## Views